Celve/Peninsula/README.md

 ### Cmd-Tab

-Replace the default Cmd-Tab with a more useful app switcher.
-Use `cmd + tab` to show the app switcher:
+Replace the default Cmd-Tab with a more useful window switcher.
+Use `cmd + tab` to show the window switcher:

 - Hold `cmd` and press `tab` to move to the next app
 - Hold `cmd` and press `shift` to move to the previous app